v4iv/theleakycauldronblog/src/pages/blog/implement-rich-snippet-schema-with-google-tag-manager.md

 Oh and don't forget to check the box that says _Support `document.write`_.
 Since we are done with the coding part, all that is left is to set the trigger, which can be done easily by creating a new trigger and setting the required path, depending on if you want it to trigger on specific pages or all pages.

-**TIP:** You can set custom variables in GTM that'll pull the data according to `css selectors`, this can be used to make a automated template schema, for pages like blog posts.
+**TIP:** You can set custom variables in GTM that'll pull the data according to `CSS selectors`, this can be used to make an automated template schema, for pages like blog posts.